wp-plugins/indian-sociable/readme.txt

 === Indian Sociable ===
 Contributors: navjotjsingh
-Tags: social, bookmark, bookmarks, bookmarking, social bookmarking, social bookmarks, indian social bookmarks, indian social bookmarking
+Tags: sociable, social, bookmark, bookmarks, bookmarking, social bookmarking, social bookmarks, indian social bookmarks, indian social bookmarking
 Requires at least: 2.6
-Tested up to: 2.8.2
+Tested up to: 2.9
-Stable tag: 0.3
+Stable tag: 0.4

-Adds Indian Social Bookmarking Websites to Sociable Plugin by Joost.
+Adds Indian Social Bookmarking Websites to Sociable Plugin.

 == Description ==
 There are so many Indian Social Bookmarking Sites available on internet.
 This Plugin was created so that you can easily add Indian Social Bookmarking Sites to your posts.
-This Plugin is an addon of [Sociable](http://yoast.com/wordpress/sociable/) Plugin by Joost.
+This Plugin is an addon of [Sociable](http://blogplay.com/plugin/) Plugin.
 Hence, this plugin requires Sociable(3.4 version and above) to be installed first for it to work.

-Currently this plugin supports: BestofIndya, BharatBoom, Humsurfer, IndiaBol, IndianBytes, IndianTags, IndiaSphere, PagalPundit, oneview, Newzly, Rambhai, Spotonce and Yeawo.
+Currently this plugin supports: BestofIndya, BharatBoom, BollyScoops, Humsurfer, IndiaBol, IndianBytes, IndianTags, IndiaSphere, PagalPundit, oneview, Newzly, Rambhai, Spotonce and Yeawo.

 If you want to add your Social Bookmarking site(Must be Indian) to Indian Sociable Plugin, then [contact me](http://nspeaks.com/contact/).